dfan14051/dfan.me/README.md

 The server runs Ubuntu 16.04.02 and serves webpages using Nginx.

-Serves as my personal website with my portfolio, resume, and blog.
+This site serves as my personal website with my portfolio, resume, and blog.

-Continuous integration for the site is powered by a simple ruby script on the server that responds to a GitHub webhook.
+Continuous integration for the site is powered by a simple sinatra app on the server that responds to a GitHub webhook.